 Learn to Make Healthier Versions of Your Favorite Treats

 Don’t feel like you need to deprive yourself of your favorite treats.
-If you do, in the long term you will only end up caving during a weak moment.
+If you do, you will only end up caving during a weak moment.
 Simply google “healthy version of ________, ” and you can keep that recipe around for occasional cravings.

 Practice Mindful Eating

 There are so many reasons besides hunger that can cause a person to pick up a fork.
 Boredom, stress, sadness, anxiety . . .
 I am guilty of reacting to all of these emotions with overeating and/or poor food choices at one time or another.

 Becoming aware of what drives us to eat can allow us to consciously choose an alternative coping mechanism.

 Put together a list of activities you can do instead of eating when you really shouldn’t be.
 Check out this list to get you started

 Some people tend to eat mindlessly or poorly when their emotional tank is empty.
 That is, the kids, life stressors, etc, have you feeling drained.
 That’s why it’s so important to include opportunities for self-care in your daily life.